chipsalliance/Caliptra/doc/Caliptra.md

 ![](./images/Caliptra_boot_flow3.png)

-1. After the Caliptra uController is out of reset, ROM starts executing and triggers the crypto block to run the UDS decrypt flow.
+1. After the Caliptra microcontroller is out of reset, ROM starts executing and triggers the crypto block to run the UDS decrypt flow.
 2. Caliptra ROM enables the mailbox.
 (Until this point, any accidental or non-accidental writes that target the mailbox are dropped by the hardware.)
 3. Caliptra ROM asserts READY\_FOR\_FW wire.
 This is done by writing an internal register.
 This register is also visible to read on the APB interface.
 SoC can choose to poll on this bit instead of using the wire (it is the SoC integration choice).
 4. SoC follows the mailbox protocol and pushes Caliptra FW into the mailbox.
-5. Caliptra’s mailbox HW  asserts an interrupt to the uController after the GO is written, per mailbox protocol.
+5. Caliptra’s mailbox HW  asserts an interrupt to the microcontroller after the GO is written, per mailbox protocol.
 See [Mailbox](#mailbox) for specifics.
-6. After Caliptra’s FW is authenticated and loaded into ICCM, uController asserts READY\_FOR\_RTFLOWS wire.
+6. After Caliptra’s FW is authenticated and loaded into ICCM, microcontroller asserts READY\_FOR\_RTFLOWS wire.
 See the [Caliptra ROM specification](https://github.com/chipsalliance/caliptra-sw/blob/main/rom/dev/README.md) for specific information on security flows that occur within this step (for example, DICE).

 ## Boot Media Integrated